MBilalQureshi/hangman/README.md

 - I can challenge myself to see how good is my vocabulary.
 - I can navigate through application without any issue.
 - I get a mixture of old and new words when I play game again.
-- I can see the number of stages, total wins and loses in last three entries.
+- I can see the number of stages, total wins and losses in last three entries.
-- I can easily perdict remaing tries by viewing the ASCII images of hangman.
+- I can easily predict remaining tries by viewing the ASCII images of hangman.
 - I can see the actual word in the end if I fails to guess the correct word.
-- I can see the characters that I have tried while playing game.
+- I can see the actual word if I failed the stage.

 ## Features
 ### Header